- RURAL DEVELOPMENT

 International cooperation between Germany and the Republic of Serbia began immediately after the country’s transition to democracy in 2000.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH opened its office in Belgrade the same year.
-Currently 124 national and 25 international employees are working in the country (as of 31.12.2017).
+Currently 124 national and 25 international employees and 12 integrated specialists are working in the country (as of 31.12.2017).

 Serbia has been engaged in a complex process of transition since 2000, implementing a diverse political and economic reform agenda after years of regional conflict and international isolation.
 Despite various setbacks, the economy has been growing once more since 2015.